 Fighting with what you have does not mean not being innovative.
 Fighting with what you have is simply about looking at people, processes, and technologies the organization has available to kick start cybersecurity program objectives, respond to urgent situations, or remediate identified vulnerabilities.
-When staring down the barrel of a crisis or just generally looking at a need to improve the organization’s cybersecurity program, consider the following:
+When staring down the barrel of a crisis or just generally looking at a need to improve the organization’s cybersecurity program.

 - Develop clearly defined objectives in the first place.
 If you don’t know where you want to take a cybersecurity program then it is unlikely that any amount of technology improvements will have any lasting effect on improving the defensive posture of the organization.